RoboCop 3 poster

 The inciting incident occurs at 13 minutes when RoboCop witnesses police brutality against civilians during an eviction.
 A family is killed by Rehabs, and he encounters the resistance fighters who are labeled terrorists but are protecting their homes..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to RoboCop makes the active choice to defy OCP and join the resistance.
+This illustrates the protagonist's commitment to RoboCop makes the active choice to defy OCP and join the resistance.
 He removes his tracking device and commits to protecting Cadillac Heights residents, becoming a fugitive from his own department., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Lewis is critically wounded, nearly dying.
 The resistance base is discovered and attacked.
 RoboCop faces destruction of everything he's fighting for.
-The community seems doomed, and his partner may be lost—a metaphorical death of hope., illustrates the protagonist at their lowest point.
+The community seems doomed, and his partner may be lost—a metaphorical death of hope., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 RoboCop gains new resolve: he will use his remaining capabilities and the jetpack technology to lead a final coordinated assault.
 He synthesizes his police training, cyborg abilities, and newfound humanity.
 The resistance unites for one last stand., demonstrating the transformation achieved throughout the journey.